-Saxifraga oregana (Oregon Saxifrage) SE
+Saxifraga oregana (Oregon Saxifrage)

 Habit: one of the most common saxifrages in the Northwest, this lovely perennial starts from a stout root-stock and produces a lush rosette of basal leaves.
 The blades are elliptical, 1-5 inches long, and have either entire or wavy, toothed, margins.
 The stems are succulent and glandular, 1-3 feet tall, and bear a long inflorescence clustered with white blossoms.
 Each flower has 5 small, spatula-shaped petals placed around a fleshy, light green split ovary.
 Blossoms come in early spring and usually last until the end of summer.

 Ecology: Oregon saxifrage lives in bogs, wet meadows and seeps, within tall grasses, sedges and mixed coniferous forests.
 It is native to northern California, most of Oregon, and to some parts of Washington and Idaho, occurring at mid to high elevations.